michaeldmcqueen/vtm/_videos/mary.md

 type: Video
 ---

-With naloxone, an overdose can be prevented.&nbsp;
+With naloxone, an overdose can be prevented.